Marley Dias

-Marley Dias (born January 4, 2005) is an American activist and writer.
-While Dias was in 6th grade, in November 2015, she launched a campaign called #1000BlackGirlBooks to collect 1,000 books with black female protagonists to donate for black girls at other schools.
+Marley Dias is an American activist and writer.
+While Dias was in 6th grade, in November 2015, she launched a campaign called #1000BlackGirlBooks to collect 1,000 books with black female protagonists to donate for black girls at other schools in the U.S.

 Life and career

 Dias, named after reggae singer Bob Marley, is of Jamaican and Cape Verdean descent.
 She was born in Philadelphia and grew up in West Orange, New Jersey.
 Her mother, Janice Johnson Dias, is co-founder of the GrassROOTS Community Foundation.

+She is currently attending Harvard University.

 When Dias was age 11, she complained to her mother that all of her mandatory readings were books about white boys and dogs.
 She said, "There wasn't really any freedom for me to read what I wanted."
 After speaking with her mother, Dias decided to start a book drive, #1000BlackGirlBooks, to bring more attention to literature featuring black female protagonists, with the goal to collect 1,000 books to donate for black girls to other schools.
 The book drive focuses specifically on books in which black girls are the main characters, not minor or background characters.
 Within a few months, more than 9,000 books were collected.
 Many of these books have been sent to a children's book drive in Jamaica.
 The campaign also called public attention to the lack of diversity in children's literature.
 Dias attended West Orange High School in West Orange, New Jersey, graduating in 2022.
-She is currently attending Harvard University.